-Key audit matter How our audit addressed the key audit matter We evaluated whether the disclosures within the financial statements appropriately address the significant uncertainties that exist around determining the provision and found these to be adequate.
+Key audit matter How our audit addressed the key audit matter possible outcomes in the context of the high degree of uncertainty, which exists around these claims.
+We evaluated whether the disclosures within the financial statements appropriately address the significant uncertainties that exist around determining the provision and found these to be adequate.